 Bay of Quinte

-The John M. Parrot Gallery is the only public art gallery in the Quinte region, and fittingly it’s in the Belleville Public Library.
-Go there for provocative photography (e.g. a recent series of 100 mug shots from 1886-1908) and paintings from renowned local artists like Manly MacDonald.
+The John M. Parrot Gallery is a public art gallery in the Quinte region, and fittingly it’s in the Belleville Public Library.
+Go there for provocative photography (such as a series of 100 mug shots from 1886-1908) and paintings from renowned local artists like Manly MacDonald.
 Head west to Timberwolf Gallery in Trenton for Doug Comeau’s shockingly real drawings or east to Tyendinaga’s Native Renaissance 2 for Thomas B. Maracle’s award-winning stone, wood and antler sculptures.

 Prince Edward County